wasabipesto/beehive/src/schoolhouse/index.md

 ### Temperature ✅

-When only one room needs cooling, we just kick on the fan, bring in a little bit of outside air and little bit of return air from the space, and open the cooling coil little bit.
+When only one room needs cooling, we just kick on the fan, bring in a little bit of outside air and a little bit of return air from the space, and open the cooling coil little bit.
 The cold water from our chiller will cool down the air, then we can push it out into our ductwork.

 How do we make sure that air gets to the right room?
 Well, each branch of duct will need to have a little damper, so we can direct the air to the space that requested it.